 P. D. James was an English novelist, best known for her mystery series featuring policeman and poet Adam Dalgliesh.
 Those I've read are all set in some kind of closed society -- an adaptation of the "closed room" mystery.
 She also has two mysteries starring Cordelia Gray, stand-alone novels, and non-fiction books.

 She passed away in 2014, at age 94, still writing books and serving as a Life Peer in the House of Lords.

-I've now read nine of James's books.
-Unusual for me, I read all nine with my ears.
+I've now read ten of James's books.
+Unusual for me, I read nine with my ears.
 The audio editions are particularly good and readily available from my library.

 Those I have read are in red; those currently on my TBR shelf are in blue.

 A Mind to Murder (1963) (private mental hospital)

 Shroud for a Nightingale (1971) (nursing school)